Onas07/Bank-Analysis-Project/ReadMe.md

 CHURN RATE BY GENDER

-RESULT:Female customers(1139) have exited the bank more than male customers(898)
+RESULT:A higher percentage (11.4%) of female customers have exited the bank more than male customers(9%)

 ![](Images/churn_rate_by_gender.png)

 CHURN RATE BY GEOGRAPHY

-RESULT::Germany has the highest number of churned customers(814),followed closely by France(810).Spain has the lowest number of churned customers(413).
+RESULT::Germany has the highest number of churned customers,followed closely by France.Spain has the lowest number of churned customers.

 ![](Images/churn_rate_by_geography.png)